Call us 08 6244 0985

 • An executor carries out the wishes in a Will and manages the estate after someone dies.

-• In WA, the role starts immediately and includes legal duties like applying for probate and distributing assets.
+• In WA, the role starts immediately upon a person’s death and includes legal duties like applying for probate and distributing assets.

 • Executors must locate the Will, arrange the funeral, secure assets, and follow the Will carefully.